-The compilation of the while-loops, say while b do cs, is very similar.
+The compilation of the while-loops of the form while b do cs is very similar.
 In case the condition is true and we need to do another iteration, and the control-flow needs to be as follows

 Whereas if the condition is not true, we need to jump out of the loop, which gives the following control flow.